flyingcircusio/fc-nixos/doc/src/upgrade.md

 We removed the `percona80` role, as MySQL 8.0 is end-of-life and Percona 8.0 is likely not receiving security updates anymore.

-Please upgrade to `percona84` before upgrading the VM to fc-nixos 26.05.
+Please upgrade to `percona84` by changing the role of the VM to `percona84` before upgrading the VM to fc-nixos 26.05.
+This upgrade happens then in place with the requirement that you previously used `percona80`.
+Read the {ref}`role-documentation <nixos-mysql-upgrade>` for more information about the upgrade path.

 Percona Server 8.4 now has `caching_sha2_password` as default authentication plugin.
 This means that new user passwords are hashed with this mechanism and clients need to support this.